Definition & Facts for Autoimmune Hepatitis

 What are the types of autoimmune hepatitis?

 Experts have identified two types of autoimmune hepatitis: type 1 and type 2.
 The immune system makes different autoantibodies in each type.
-Type 1 autoimmune hepatitis is much more common than type 2, which mainly affects children.
+Type 1 autoimmune hepatitis is more common than type 2, in both adults and children.
+Only about 5% to 10% of people with autoimmune hepatitis have type 2, and type 2 most often develops during childhood.
+1,2

 How common is autoimmune hepatitis?